About the Chorus of Westerly

 - The Chorus runs its own week-long summer camp program for its children and teenagers each August to prepare them for the season ahead and to teach them music fundamentals.

 The Chorus most recently toured Central Europe in July 2014 and Germany in July 2017.
-A France tour is currently in the planning phases.
+A France tour is currently in the planning phases for July 2023.

 George Kent Performance Hall

 Although the Chorus has performed in various locations throughout New England and toured internationally, its home is in Westerly.
 Since 1969, the Chorus has rehearsed and performed in what is now the George Kent Performance Hall, and was formerly the Westerly Immaculate Conception Church, and later the Westerly Center for the Arts.
 When the Center for the Arts organization ceased to exist in 1991, the Chorus purchased the historic building.
 The building with its main nave/hall, is renowned for its exceptional acoustics, and is listed on the National Register of Historic Places.
 In the mid-2000s, the Chorus completed an extensive renovation, restoration, and expansion of the building, thanks to the support of the community through a capital campaign, and the facility was rededicated as the George Kent Performance Hall in September, 2005.
 Work continues to this day on the hall, and as of 2020 the Chorus has completed major projects including replacing its slate roof, its HVAC system, and the original nave's exterior.
 The project of keeping Kent Hall alive is an active and exciting one.

 (100 child/teen singers, 96 adult singers)

 Age of youngest singing member: 7